-- Reviewed By Priyanka Bhattacharjee, is a licensed and practicing Clinical Psychologist based in India, who has been working very closely with a variety of mental health issues across different age groups for the past 7 years.
-Working for the cause of mental health is her passion, and primarily advocates for primary prevention and early intervention.
-Her professional interest areas include diagnosis and therapy for Addiction, Personality Disorders, Mood and Affective Disorders, Children and Adolescents’ Mental Health, Couple Intervention, and Workplace Mental Health issues.
+- Reviewed By Priyanka Bhattacharjee, she is a licensed and practising Clinical Psychologist based in India who has been working very closely with a variety of mental health issues across different age groups for the past 7 years.
+Working for the cause of mental health is her passion, and she primarily advocates for primary prevention and early intervention.
+Her professional interests include diagnosis and therapy for Addiction, Personality Disorders, Mood and Affective Disorders, Children and Adolescents Mental Health, Couple Intervention, and Workplace Mental Health issues.

-One of many questions that arises if it female masturbation causes any hormonal imbalance or does it affect health wise?
+One of many questions that arise is, does female masturbation causes any hormone levels imbalances, or does it affect health-wise?
 Read this article to know more.

 What is female masturbation?

-Masturbation or female masturbation in particular is the self-stimulation of the genitals using fingers or toys for stimulation; the vulva that is the external part of the female genitalia (most commonly and inaccurately called the vagina), the clitoris or the seat of all female pleasure, as I’d like to call it and the vaginal opening through which fingering and commonly penetrative sex is experienced.
+Masturbation, or female masturbation in particular, is the self-stimulation of the genitals using fingers or toys for stimulation; the vulva is the external part of the female genitalia (most commonly and inaccurately called the vagina), the clitoris or the seat of all female pleasure, as I’d like to call it and the vaginal opening through which fingering and commonly penetrative sex is experienced.

-Now that we have a common understanding on the scientific definition of female masturbation, let’s get into nitty-gritty!
+Now that we have a common understanding of the scientific definition of female masturbation let’s get into the nitty-gritty!

 Female Masturbation and Sexual Wellness